julien6387/supvisors/docs/special.rst

 in the ``supvisors_list`` option are marked as ``RUNNING``.
 This excludes any |Supvisors| instance that has been added to |Supvisors| in discovery mode.

+This option is automatically disabled if the ``supvisors_list`` option is not set or empty.

 This option prevails over the ``LIST`` and ``USER`` options if combined with them.

 ``LIST`` option